This tutorial provides a general overview of how a Finsemble smart desktop is composed.

-Below is a complete architectural breakdown of a Finsemble application: a set of cooperating Finsemble components and microservices.
-All components access the microservices though the client APIs contained in the Finsemble Library.
-All communication between windows and microservices takes place through the Router, which is itself a microservice.
+Below is a complete architectural breakdown of a Finsemble application: a set of cooperating Finsemble components and desktop services.
+All components access the desktop services through the client APIs contained in the Finsemble Library.

 The most common scenario for developers is to build new components on top of the core module.
-Developers can connect their components, our prebuilt components, and third-party components to the Finsemble core to form a single application.
-For advanced users, Finsemble also supports adding new microservices and corresponding client APIs.
-The aim is full extensibility though new components, services, and client APIs.
+Developers can connect their applications, our prebuilt components, and third-party applications to the Finsemble core to form a single application.
+For advanced users, Finsemble also supports adding new desktop services and corresponding client APIs.
+The aim is full extensibility through new components, services, and client APIs.

-As mentioned earlier, the Finsemble Library is a set of client APIs connecting to one or more microservices.
-For example, the Launcher Client connects to the Launcher microservice.
-Likewise, the Router Client connects to the Router microservice.
-The Router microservice (via the Router Client) acts as an inter-window event hub, providing communication between all components and microservices.
+As mentioned earlier, the Finsemble Library is a set of client APIs connecting to one or more desktop services.
+For example, the Launcher Client connects to the Launcher Service.
+Likewise, the Router Client connects to the Router Service.
+The Router Service (via the Router Client) acts as an inter-window event hub, providing communication between all components and desktop services.

 Here's a summary of key ideas about the Finsemble architecture reflected in this diagram.

-A special class of components, called presentation components, are provided as samples to provide common UI functionality to end users.
+A special class of components, called UI components, are provided as samples to provide common UI functionality to end users.
 An example is the toolbar component that end users can use to launch other components.
 These are built from React UI controls.
-The UI components are distinct in their purpose.
-However, each is built like every other Finsemble component: by using the Finsemble Library's client APIs.
+The UI components are distinct in their purpose; however, each is built like every other Finsemble component: by using the Finsemble Library's client APIs.
 The toolbar is really just a long, thin HTML window, styled to look like a native toolbar.

-Similar to components, microservices are "pluggable"—one might think of a microservice as a kind of "invisible component" delivering centralized functionality.
-Microservices are less likely to change (or be interchanged) than components since they provide a basic building block functionality.
-Nevertheless, developers can create their own microservices with corresponding client APIs, essentially extending the Finsemble Library.
-Third-party microservices built for Finsemble can also be used as they become available.
+Similar to components, desktop services are "pluggable."
+Desktop services are less likely to change (or be interchanged) than components since they provide a basic building block functionality.
+Nevertheless, developers can create their own desktop services with corresponding client APIs, essentially extending the Finsemble Library.
+Third-party desktop services built for Finsemble can also be used as they become available.